Updated 1 August 2026. Source: Meta Q2 2026 earnings call transcript.

 Meta sells attention, and attention only lasts while people enjoy what they see.
 The platform has to keep users interested or they leave, and it has to deliver results for advertisers or they stop spending.
 Advertising brings in roughly $200 billion a year, so the ad system is tuned to balance those two pressures at once: show ads people respond to, and reward the advertisers who earn that response.

 Picture Meta's ad inventory as a library holding tens of millions of books.
-Three steps decide which book ends up in front of you: GEM builds the library, Andromeda pulls the relevant books, and GEM reads the pages before an auction picks the winner.
+Three steps decide which book ends up in front of you: foundation models read every ad and build a short summary, a generative AI system retrieves the most relevant ads for each person, and a ranking layer picks the winner before an auction sets the price.

-Before anyone opens the app, Meta's generative ads model, GEM, reads every ad you upload: the text, the images, the audio, the video.
-It works out what the ad is and who it suits, then stores a short summary.
-Meta calls GEM the central brain behind its ad recommendations, and it runs the same process for every advertiser, building a library of tens of millions of summarised ads.
+Before anyone opens the app, Meta's AI models read every ad an advertiser uploads: the text, the images, the audio, the video.
+Each model works out what the ad is and who it suits, then stores a short summary.
+Meta runs this process for every advertiser, building a library of tens of millions of summarised ads.

-With a shortlist, Meta can afford to look closely, and the job goes back to GEM.
-The same brain that summarised the library now reads each candidate in full, and its ranking layer weighs not only what the ad contains but how it feels.
+With a shortlist of the most relevant candidates, Meta's ranking models look closely at each ad.
+GEM, the same model that summarised the library, now reads each candidate in full.
+Its ranking layer weighs not only what the ad contains but how it feels.
 Those signals map to a simple framework, POSTER, six dimensions Meta reads in every ad:

-In practice your creative becomes your targeting, because GEM reads all six of these signals to decide who should see the ad.
+In practice your creative becomes your targeting, because Meta's ranking models read all six of these signals to decide who should see the ad.
 Wilow scores your own ads across these same six dimensions, so you can see the profile Meta builds in private.

 Where this is heading: predicting the response